 If you have not yet booked accommodation and you know you are coming to LJMU

-If you have gained a place at LJMU via Clearing or because LJMU was originally your Insurance choice and you were rejected by your Firm choice, you can request accommodation via the applicant area from 8.00 am on Tuesday, 10 August.
+If you have gained a place at LJMU via Clearing or because LJMU was originally your Insurance choice and you were rejected by your Firm choice, you can request accommodation via the Applicant Hub from 8.30am on Thursday 18 August.
 This also applies to students who chose LJMU as their Firm choice but have not yet requested accommodation.
-You will need your UCAS ID and the email address you used to register on UCAS in order to access the applicant area.
+You will need your UCAS ID and the email address you used to register on UCAS in order to access the Hub.

-You cannot access the applicant area until you have Firmly accepted an offer from LJMU on UCAS Track.
-If LJMU was your original Insurance choice and you are rejected by your Firm choice, then this will happen automatically on 10 August.
-However if you have received an offer from the LJMU Clearing hotline you must add this offer as a Clearing choice in UCAS Track and accept it before you can access the applicant area.
+You cannot access the Applicant Hub until you have Firmly accepted an offer from LJMU on UCAS Track.
+If LJMU was your original Insurance choice and you are rejected by your Firm choice, then this will happen automatically on 18 August.
+However if you have received an offer from the LJMU Clearing hotline you must add this offer as a Clearing choice in UCAS Track and accept it before you can access the Hub.
 This is explained on the UCAS website.

-Please note that there is a delay of around one hour between accepting a Clearing offer on UCAS Track and being able to access the LJMU applicant area.
-We cannot accept requests via any other method and we cannot override this delay, so please be patient and go back to the applicant area later.
+Please note that there is a delay of at least one hour between accepting a Clearing offer on UCAS Track and being able to access the LJMU Applicant Hub.
+We cannot accept requests via any other method and we cannot override this delay, so please be patient and go back to the Hub later and try again.

 Choosing your accommodation

-When you request accommodation within the applicant area, you can only choose one hall and room type.
-Only those halls that still have rooms available can be chosen.
-In the vast majority of cases, you will be allocated a room in the hall that you requested.
-However, it is possible that a hall will sell out before the applicant area can be updated.
+When you request accommodation within the Applicant Hub, you can only choose one hall and room type.
+Only those halls that still have rooms available will be listed on the accommodation request form.
+In the vast majority of cases, you will be allocated a room in the hall that you have requested.
+However, it is possible that a hall will sell out before the request form can be updated.
 If you request a room in a particular hall but we do not allocate you a room there, this is because no rooms are now available.
-Instead we will allocate you the nearest equivalent in terms of location and price.
+Instead we will allocate you the nearest equivalent room, in terms of location and price.

-When requesting accommodation, you have the option of adding an additional email address if you wish.
+When requesting accommodation, you have the option of adding an additional email address.
 If you do, then this is the email address that your selected hall will use to contact you.
 If the email address that you used to apply to LJMU is from a school or college account, you must enter a personal email address such as Gmail or Hotmail.
 We cannot process your request for accommodation without a personal email address.

 If you are interested in a hall or room type that is not listed, you can state this in the section of the form called “Special requests or requirements”.
 At this time of the year, rooms do sometimes become available in halls that have been sold out but it is impossible to predict where or when this will happen.
 If we cannot meet this request, we will allocate you a room in the hall selected on the form, so make sure that this is your preferred option from those halls that are definitely available.